Rauhankone/peacemachine-presentation-backend/USERMANUAL.md

 ## Appointing Channel for Presentation

-In order to let connected channels use Watson's services and stream data, **Director View** (this page) must select them as candidate.
-Once a channel appears in the channel list, click the select button next to it's name and state to appoint it as a candidate.
-The selected channel will now have access to use microphone to start the Watson speech to text service.
+In order to let connected channels use Watson's services and stream data, **Director View** (this page) must select them as a candidate.
+Once a channel appears in the channel list, click the select button next to its name and state to appoint it as a candidate.
+The selected channel will now have access to use the microphone to start the Watson speech-to-text service.

 ## States for Channels